dannagle/PiPlayer/www/README.md

 ## Pi Player: Web App Component

-The web app component of Pi Player is a responsive PHP-based web appliciation.
+The web app component of Pi Player is a responsive PHP-based web application.

 ## Installation